US, S Korea urge North’s return to talks after missile tests

 Earlier Monday, the U.S. and South Korean militaries kicked off their springtime computer-simulated command post exercise.
 North Korea has previously responded to such drills with missile tests and warlike rhetoric.

-North Korea said Sunday it tested a new tactical guided weapon a day earlier, which would boost its nuclear fighting capability.
-Some analysts said the weapon is likely a short-range ballistic missile to be mounted with a tactical nuclear warhead that targets South Korea.
+North Korea said Sunday it tested a new tactical guided weapon a day earlier which would boost its nuclear fighting capability.
+Some analysts said the weapon is likely a short-range ballistic missile to be mounted with a tactical nuclear warhead capable of targeting South Korea.

 Last month, North Korea test-fired an intercontinental ballistic missile potentially capable of reaching the U.S. homeland in its first long-range weapons test since November 2017.